Security Overview

 3) Technical & organizational controls

-Encryption TLS for data in transit; storage protected by provider disk-level encryption; secrets not committed to repos.
+| Encryption | TLS for data in transit; storage protections provided by our hosting vendors; secrets not committed to source control. |

-Backups & DR Regular backups for critical assets; restore tests on a cadence appropriate to the service.
+| Backups & continuity | Backups for critical assets where applicable; restore testing on a cadence aligned to the service and risk. |

-4) Secure development lifecycle
+4) Secure delivery lifecycle

 5) Vendors & subprocessors